httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 stream error of type `PROTOCOL_ERROR`.
 Frames with identical certificate identifiers refer to the same certificate chain.

-The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero or a stream on which a `CERTIFICATE_NEEDED` frame has not been received.
-Receipt of a `USE_CERTIFICATE` frame in these circumstances SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
+The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero.
+Receipt of a on stream zero SHOULD be treated as a stream error of type `PROTOCOL_ERROR`.
 Each `USE_CERTIFICATE` frame should reference a preceding `CERTIFICATE` frame.
 Receipt of a `USE_CERTIFICATE` frame before the necessary frames have been received on stream zero MUST also result in a stream error of type `PROTOCOL_ERROR`.

 The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.
 Specifically, if